Last updated June 2026

 Key Takeaways

-• 64% of Australian SMBs now use AI regularly — up from 39% in mid-2024 (AI Lab Australia State of AI Adoption in Australian SMBs 2026).
+• 64% of Australian small and medium businesses now use AI regularly, up from 39% in mid-2024 (AI Lab Australia State of AI Adoption in Australian SMBs 2026).
+The teams winning are the ones turning it into working systems, not chat windows.

 What is AI Automations?